 Marathon Oil (MRO) Gains But Lags Market: What You Should Know

-Heading into today, shares of the energy company had gained 3.17% over the past month, outpacing the Oils-Energy sector's loss of 4.88% and the S&P 500's loss of 8.99% in that time.
+Heading into today, shares of the energy company had gained 33.1% over the past month, outpacing the Oils-Energy sector's gain of 8.42% and the S&P 500's loss of 0.84% in that time.

-Investors will be hoping for strength from Marathon Oil as it approaches its next earnings release, which is expected to be November 2, 2022.
-In that report, analysts expect Marathon Oil to post earnings of $1.26 per share.
-This would mark year-over-year growth of 223.08%.
-Meanwhile, our latest consensus estimate is calling for revenue of $2.16 billion, up 48.4% from the prior-year quarter.
+Wall Street will be looking for positivity from Marathon Oil as it approaches its next earnings report date.
+This is expected to be November 2, 2022.
+In that report, analysts expect Marathon Oil to post earnings of $1.19 per share.
+This would mark year-over-year growth of 205.13%.
+Meanwhile, our latest consensus estimate is calling for revenue of $2.09 billion, up 43.67% from the prior-year quarter.

-It is also important to note the recent changes to analyst estimates for Marathon Oil.
+Any recent changes to analyst estimates for Marathon Oil should also be noted by investors.
 Recent revisions tend to reflect the latest near-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

 The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
 It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection has moved 2.43% lower.
-Marathon Oil is currently sporting a Zacks Rank of #3 (Hold).
+The Zacks Consensus EPS estimate has moved 4.3% lower within the past month.
+Marathon Oil is holding a Zacks Rank of #3 (Hold) right now.

-Investors should also note Marathon Oil's current valuation metrics, including its Forward P/E ratio of 5.68.
-For comparison, its industry has an average Forward P/E of 10.37, which means Marathon Oil is trading at a discount to the group.
+Valuation is also important, so investors should note that Marathon Oil has a Forward P/E ratio of 6.33 right now.
+This valuation marks a discount compared to its industry's average Forward P/E of 11.49.

 The Oil and Gas - Integrated - United States industry is part of the Oils-Energy sector.
-This group has a Zacks Industry Rank of 79, putting it in the top 32% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 75, which puts it in the top 30% of all 250+ industries.

 The Zacks Industry Rank gauges the strength of our industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.